nico3333fr/ROCSSTI/sass/readme.md

 # RÖCSSTI: Sass version

-Here you may find english and french-speaking Sass versions of RÖCSSTI.
+Here you may find english and french-speaking Sass versions of RÖCSSTI, plus a mobile-first (french speaking, but easy to understand).

-English version of RÖCSSTI has just been refactored :)
+English version and mobile-first versions of RÖCSSTI have just been refactored :)

 ## Questions, remarks